 Red Fish Dyeworks - We both bought skeins of lace weight silk to make socks.

-We also met Frank Jernigan of Phrankco Designs.
+We also met Frank Jernigan of Phrancko Designs.
 He has designed a program to create a custom fit sweater pattern using a top down, seamless “set in” sleeves.
 On his website is a video explaining the process.
 There is also a video of Frank being interviewed by Suzanne Bryan.